MicrosoftDocs/win32/desktop-src/Bits/group-policies.md

 <td>Limits the network bandwidth that BITS uses for background transfers (this policy does not affect foreground transfers).<br/> Specify a limit to use during a specific time interval and a limit to use at all other times.
 For example, limit the use of network bandwidth to 10 kilobits per second (Kbps) from 8:00 A.M. to 5:00 P.M. and use all available unused bandwidth the rest of the time.
 <blockquote>
 [!Note]<br />
 Changing the system clock does not affect the bandwidth limitation time interval.
-For example, if the current time is 2:00 P.M. and the bandwidth limitation interval begins at 3:00 P.M., moving the system clock forward one hour does not mean BITS will enforce the bandwidth limitation an hour early—the bandwidth limitation will still occur in one hour.
+For example, if the current time is 2:00 P.M. and the bandwidth limitation interval begins at 3:00 P.M., moving the system clock forward one hour does not mean BITS will enforce the bandwidth limitation an hour early the bandwidth limitation will still occur in one hour.
 To reflect the system clock change in BITS, you must restart the computer or the BITS service.
 </blockquote>
 <br/> <br/> Specify the limit in kilobits per second.
 Base the limit on the size of the network link, not the size of the computer's network interface card (NIC).
 BITS uses approximately two kilobits if you specify a value less than two kilobits.
 To prevent BITS transfers from occurring, specify a limit of zero.
 If you specify a limit of zero, BITS places all background jobs in a transient error state.
 (The error code is set to BG_E_BLOCKED_BY_POLICY.)
 BITS places the jobs in the queued state after the time interval expires.<br/> If you disable or do not configure this policy, BITS uses all available unused bandwidth.<br/> Typically, you use this policy to prevent BITS transfers from competing for network bandwidth when the client has a fast network adapter (10 Mbps) but is connected to the network via a slow link (56 Kbps).<br/> For information on how BITS uses network bandwidth, see [Network Bandwidth](network-bandwidth.md).<br/></td>
 </tr>
 <tr class="odd">
 <td>MaxDownloadTime</td>
 <td>BITS 3.0</td>
 <td>Determines the length of time that BITS can spend actively transferring the files in the job.
-The default is 90 days.<br/> To override this policy for a specific job, call the [<strong>IBackgroundCopyJob4::SetMaximumDownloadTime</strong>](ibackgroundcopyjob4-setmaximumdownloadtime.md) method.<br/></td>
+The default is 90 days.<br/> To override this policy for a specific job, call the [<strong>IBackgroundCopyJob4::SetMaximumDownloadTime</strong>](/windows/win32/Bits3_0/nf-bits3_0-ibackgroundcopyjob4-setmaximumdownloadtime?branch=master) method.<br/></td>
 </tr>
 <tr class="even">
 <td>MaxJobsPerMachine</td>